ONSdigital/dp-developer-site/static/bots/index.md

 ---
-title: Bots
+title: Guide to rate limiting and bot development
 ---

-Hello world 3

-When creating a bot, scrapper or automation to programmatically get data from the ONS site and APIs please read the following guidance.
+When creating a bot, scraper or automation to programmatically get data from the ONS site and APIs, please read the following guidance.

 ## Rate limiting

-The ONS API applies rate limiting to ensure a high quality service is delivered to all users and to protect client applications from unexpected loops.
+The ONS dissemination sites and API apply rate limiting to ensure a high-quality service is delivered to all users.

-The following rate limits have been implemented:
+The following rate limits have been applied:

-* 120 requests per 10 seconds - All site and API assets
+* 120 requests per 10 seconds - all site and API assets

-* 200 requests per 1 minute - All site and API assets
+* 200 requests per 1 minute - all site and API assets

-* 15 requests per 10 seconds - High demand site assets
+* 15 requests per 10 seconds - high demand site assets

-The time for which you will be blocked varies and is dynamically changed by ONS depending on release schedules and observed demand.
+The time for which you will be blocked varies and is dynamically changed by the ONS, depending on release schedules and observed demand.

-If you exceed these limits the API will return a 429 Too Many Requests HTTP status code and a Retry-After header containing the number of seconds until you may try your request again.
+If you exceed these limits, the API will return a `429 Too Many Requests` HTTP status code and a `Retry-After` header containing the number of seconds until you may try your request again.

-ONS expect that you programmatically respect the Retry-After header and back off your polling accordingly.
-If this is not respected our algorithms will automatically impose a total block to our services for anything up to 24hrs.
+The ONS expects that you programmatically respect the Retry-After header and back-off your polling accordingly.
+If this is not respected, our algorithms will automatically impose a total block to our services for anything up to 24 hours.

+Read more in our [fair usage policy](TODO)

-## Constructing a good user-agent for Bot usage
+## Constructing a good user-agent for bot usage

 The `user-agent` header informs us of the characteristics of the requesting user agent.

-### Naming your Bot and versioning
+### Naming your bot and versioning

 Naming your bot and providing a version makes it easier for us to identify and work with you should there be any problems.